Using a solicitor

 If you need a solicitor you should choose one who has experience in the appropriate area of law.

-The Law Society of Scotland has a 'find a solicitor' search facility on their website at www.lawscot.org.uk.
+There's a 'find a solicitor' search facility on the Law Society of Scotland website.
 You can search for a solicitor by area of law, your postcode or by the name of the firm.
 Alternatively, a local advice agency such as a law centre or Citizens Advice Bureau (CAB) should be able to advise you which local solicitors have experience in the appropriate area of law.

 Please note: the Law Society of Scotland cannot provide legal advice.